IEA Urges OPEC To Take necessary Steps To Lower Oil Prices - UrduPoint

 Natural gas prices in Europe have surged this year and Russia, the region's major supplier, has been slow to step up deliveries.

-OPEC nations and their allies, including Russia, are slowly increasing their output each month towards pre-pandemic levels.
+OPEC nations and their allies, including Russia, agreed in July to slowly increase their oil output each month towards pre-pandemic levels as the world economy recovers from the Covid-19 pandemic.

 They have declined to move faster despite a jump in prices to over $80 per barrel, a level that many analysts worry could undermine the global economic recovery.

+"It also puts additional pressure on inflation in a period where economic recovery remains uneven and still faces a number of risks," he added.

+Inflation is pushing central banks towards raising interest rates, a move which would slow the global economic recovery as well as dent oil demand.

-Global crude prices rose further as the move was less ambitious than anticipated.
+Global crude prices rose following the announcement of the releases from strategic reserves as the move was less ambitious than anticipated.

+Birol added the releases were not a collective response by IEA members, which he said have happened only three times due to major supply shocks like the 1991 Gulf War, Hurricane Katrina and the Libyan civil war.